15 Reasons to Start Every Morning with Yoga

 Since the way we begin determines the way we go on, starting with yoga means you start, and continue, with a win.

 9. Changes Your Brain to Change Your Life

-Yoga invites us to notice inner sensations without having to find a corresponding file in the brain.
-It is a sensation.
+Yoga invites us to notice inner sensations.
 Those feelings are not properties of emotion, they're properties of consciousness because they're always with you, whether or not your brain is using them as ingredients of emotion, or for thoughts, or perceptions.
 They are part of you and your experience of the world even when you are not experiencing emotions.

 Since emotions aren't happening to you, but rather your brain makes them as you need them, it means, says Dr. Lisa Feldman Barrett, “You are the architect of your own experience.
 It's just that most of this is happening outside of your awareness.”
 Yoga brings this inside your awareness.

 “The success of yoga does not lie in the ability to perform postures but in how it positively changes the way we live our life and our relationships.”